 Journal of Applied Animal Welfare Science

-JAAWS, which began in 1998, is published by the academic press, Taylor and Francis, and is a joint project of ASI and The American Society for the Prevention of Cruelty to Animals.
+JAAWS, which began as a joint project of ASI and The American Society for the Prevention of Cruelty to Animals in 1998, is published by the academic press, Taylor and Francis.

-As it is devoted to the enhancement of welfare, JAAWS will not publish studies that in its view involve significant pain, distress, harm, or injury to subjects.
+As it is devoted to the enhancement of welfare, the editors will not publish studies that in their view involve significant pain, distress, harm, or injury to subjects.
 The editors strongly encourage discussion of the animal welfare implications of findings, including ethical issues raised by the implementation of the study and their resolution.

 JAAWS is currently accepting submissions and issues under discussion include:

 - describing and measuring the well-being of an animal

 - engineering versus performance criteria of welfare in laboratory animals

 - biogenetic engineering

 - species reintroduction

 - animal companions